-If you’re working in web design and development, and are keen to make your site as accessible as possible, then it’s important to ensure that it works well on all the most popular web browsers today and for the foreseeable future.
+If you run a website you’ll been keen to make it as accessible as possible, so it’s important to ensure that it works well on all the most popular web browsers today in 2021 – and for the foreseeable future.

-As of April 2017, here are the global figures on web browser usage according to W3Counter (and the 12 month change in market share):
+Updated in April 2021, here are the most up to date available global figures on web browser usage according to W3Counter (and the 12 month change in market share):

 With an appreciation of the growing use of mobile phones and tablets for browsing the web, many developers will check a website on these devices having completed it on their desktop, and if it looks OK, assume all is good.